arturictus/sidekiq_alive/README.md

 ### Kubernetes setup

-Add to your kubernetes the deployment your the livenessProbe
+Set `livenessProbe` in your Kubernetes deployment

 example with recommended setup: